Tabernol/gym-microservice/README.md

 The Gateway module serves as the entry point for all client requests.
 It routes incoming requests to the appropriate microservice based on the path.
 The gateway also handles JWT-based authorization and authentication, validating tokens before forwarding requests to downstream services.

-- Technology: Spring Cloud Gateway, Spring Security (JWT)
+- Technology: Spring Cloud Gateway, JWT

 - Port: 8765